neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 The other side of engagement is that you are typically producing software that is important to customers (external or internal).
 Customers care whether it works as their own livelihood or free time depends on it.
 In academia often papers can develop very little interest, I'm sure everyone has had that experience of being ignored.
 Some papers have a great impact that changes the world, most do not.
 Papers may turn out to be relevant only a niche group.

-The type of perfection required in industry is different.
+The type of perfection required for software engineering in industry is different.
 Making code work on every conceivable platform, for every locale, for every possible input etc. is highly valued.
 My experience of academic software engineering is that the code is generally only used by its creator(s)[^recomp] hence it doesn't have to be bug free or simple to use.
 There is a learning curve and unique discipline to writing code that is outwardly perfect.
 I say outwardly perfect because the perfect interface can hide a lot of bad code underneath it.

 [^recomp]: My former colleagues Ian Gent and Lars Kotthoff are trying to change that with their [Recomputation project](http://recomputation.org)